Abukara/mws-restaurant-stage-3/README.md

 ```Start server
 # node server
 ```
-### You should now have access to your API server environment
+### You should now have access to the API server environment
 debug: Environment : development
 debug: Port        : 1337